How to Plant and Grow Fruiting Pear Trees

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.

-So, growing this unusual apple relative is a little different than what you might expect or be used to.
+Growing this apple relative is a little different than what you might expect or be used to.
 Want to give it a go?

 I’ll give you plenty of helpful information to get you started.
 Here’s what I’ll share: